-The visual aspects of the album were seared into fans’ consciousness.
-It began with a takeover of Black Planet, an early social platform meant to connect Black people.
+The visual aspects of the album were brilliant.
+It all began with a takeover of Black Planet, an early social platform meant to connect Black people.
 The final form was When I Get Home, a surreal short film filled with rodeo references and other facets of country life.

-The collaborations on the album were plentiful and uncredited, which were delicious surprises.
-Hearing the drawl of Playboi Carti on “Almeda,” the sophistication of trap godfather Gucci Mane on “My Skin My Logo,” and the confidence of fairy-like vocalist Abra on “Sounds of Rain,” was enjoyable and well placed.
+The collaborations on the album were plentiful, which were delicious surprises.
+Hearing the drawl of Playboi Carti on “Almeda,” the sophistication of trap godfather Gucci Mane on “My Skin My Logo,” and the confidence of fairy-like vocalist Abra on “Sounds of Rain,” was enjoyable and well-placed.
 Other big names, like Tyler, the Creator, Pharrell and Earl Sweatshirt, were also involved, bringing Solange closer to the deliberate soundscape she desired.

 “Solange always has a vision, a grasp of where she wants to take things,” said one of the album’s co-producer’s, Jamire Williams, to Rolling Stone in 2019.
 “When I came in, several things were already recorded.”
 He also mentioned the project’s interludes, which made When I Get Home more fluid, and intentional, literally.

 “Nothing without intention,” urged spiritualist Goddess Lula Belle on the interlude of the same name.
 Solange weaved together a number of meaningful samples that tied into her life and the album’s theme of self-rediscovery, including snippets from Diamond and Princess of Crime Mob, Phylicia Rashad and Debbie Allen, and throwback sexpert Alexyss K. Tylor.